tpostolyuk/react-infinite-scroll-app/README.md

-This project is about implementing infinite scroll pagination for list of items.
+This project is about implementing infinite scroll pagination for a list of books from free API.

 ## Available Scripts